gitter-badger/maltretieren.github.com/_posts/2014-04-12-creating-this-site.md

 I found http://www.dhar.fr/blog/2012/07/23/some-fun-with-git-hooks-and-grunt-dot-js/
 which describes how to deal with commits to two branches: it uses the hooks in git to run a script after every commit...
 It switches to template branch (checkout) and then removes the posts in _posts and commits to template branch.
+Test